-EVALUATION CATEGORIES Safety Ecological Resources Cultural Resources Agricultural Resources Implementation Maintenance Adjacent Property Considerations Trail User Experience EVALUATION CONSIDERATIONS Roadway Crossings Hwy 287 Crossing Driveways and Other Access Crossings User Sight Distances Fragmentation of Designated Habitat caused by BERT Wetlands T&amp;E or Species of Management Interest Habitat Introduction of Invasive Species Floodplains/Floodplain Resource Management 1.
-Proximity to Cultural Sites Agricultural Use, Productivity, and Management Ditch and Lateral Access, Operations, and Maintenance Uses Existing Facilities/Rights of Way Compatibility with Future Development/ Redevelopment Constructions Costs Mitigation Costs Permitting Ease/Speed of Implementation Construction Impacts Availability of property owned by either Boulder County or RTD, as the primary project partners, to complete the project Need for Use of Other Public Lands Need for Use of Private Property Adjacent Land Use
+EVALUATION CATEGORIES Safety Ecological Resources Cultural Resources Agricultural Resources Implementation Maintenance , Adjacent Property Considerations Trail User Experience EVALUATION CONSIDERATIONS 2.
+3. Roadway Crossings Hwy 287 Crossing Driveways and Other Access Crossings User Sight Distances 1.2.3.4.5.
+Fragmentation of Designated Habitat caused by BERT Wetlands T&E or Species of Management Interest Habitat Introduction of Invasive Species Floodplains/Floodplain Resource Management 1.
+Proximity to Cultural Sites 2.
+Agricultural Use, Productivity, and Management Ditch and Lateral Access, Operations, and Maintenance 3.
+4. 5.
+6. Uses Existing Facilities/Rights of Way Compatibility with Future Development/ Redevelopment Constructions Costs Mitigation Costs Permitting Ease/Speed of Implementation Construction Impacts 1.
+Maintenance Costs 3.
+Availability of property owned by either Boulder County or RTD, as the primary project partners, to complete the project Need for Use of Other Public Lands Need for Use of Private Property Adjacent Land Use 4.
+5. Directness of Alignment Recreation Value Connectivity to Existing or Potential Trailheads, Trails, and other Routes Connectivity to User Starting Points and/or Destinations Trailheads Interpretive Opportunities

 These considerations were reviewed and discussed amongst the project team and participating project partners to ensure that they represent a complete list of factors relevant to the assessment of trail alignments through this corridor.
 Definitions of each consideration were also developed and reviewed in coordination with project partners so there was a shared understanding and consistency in the way that each conceptual alignment was to be evaluated with respect to each consideration based on the information available at this stage in the project process.
 Further information generated in future phases will augment this evaluation and provide further necessary detail for actual design and construction.
-A full Evaluation Criteria Definitions document can be found in Appendix X of this report.
+A full Evaluation Criteria Definitions document can be found in the Appendix accompanying this report.
 Once these considerations and the corresponding definitions were in place, the four alignments were evaluated accordingly by the project team initially and then reviewed by project partners and further refined.
 Due to the conceptual nature of the alignments and the data available at this stage, alignments received rankings of "Highly Favorable," "Favorable," "Neutral," "Unfavorable," or "Highly Unfavorable," for each consideration, as shown in the Key diagram to the right.
 The following pages break the evaluation down by evaluation category - Safety, Resource Considerations, Implementation and Maintenance, Adjacent Property Considerations, and Trail User Experience - and show how each alignment or crossing was ranked for each consideration.
 They also include a chart with a definition summary for each consideration giving some context to how a rank was determined for each along with associated comments explaining the reasoning for and factors relevant to the ranking each received.